onedata/onedata-documentation/docs/user-guide/data.md

 7. Otherwise, [POSIX permissions](#posix-permissions) are checked to determine whether access should be **denied** or **granted**.

-In case of an unauthenticated (**guest**) access, the steps are as follows:
+In case of unauthenticated (**guest**) access, the steps are as follows:

-1. The requested resource identifier is analysed if it points to a file or directory that is [publicly shared](shares.md) — if not, **access is denied**.
+1. The requested resource identifier is analyzed if it points to a file or directory that is [publicly shared](shares.md) — if not, **access is denied**.